-Special Operations Forces are just like that.
-Each is highly trained in general combat and small unit tactics.
-Each one can be used for many general special operations missions.
-However, each Special Operations Group is primarily trained for specific type missions.
-If one wished to attach explosives under the water line on an enemy ship, for example, Army Rangers would not be the best choice.
-In this instance, the Special Operations Force with the most training and experience in underwater combat operations would be Navy SEALS.
-On the other hand, if one needed to deploy a highly trained light infantry force well inland, behind enemy lines to destroy a significant military target, you can't do much better than a company of Army Rangers.
+Special operations forces are military personnel who are primarily trained for specific types of missions.
+If one wished to attach explosives under the water line on an enemy ship, the special operations force with the most training and experience in underwater combat operations would be Navy SEALS.
+On the other hand, if one needed to deploy a highly trained light infantry force well inland and behind enemy lines to destroy a significant military target, you can't do much better than a company of Army Rangers.

 The primary mission of the Army Special Forces is to teach in the middle of combat missions.
 They go right into combat situations with military members of friendly developing nations and teach them technical fighting and military skills, as well as helping them resolve human rights issues during combat operations.